subeshb1/sketchalgorithms/src/markdown/remark/api-test/installation.md

 type: doc
 category: Getting Started
 position: 100
+description: Install api-test by pulling a single bash file from the repository.
 ---

 Api-test is a bash program that automates JSON API testing using curl command to make API requests and jq for JSON processing.